Very simply, it’s an over-reaction. How very IVF.

 The crux is that OHSS is essentially an exaggerated response to your ovulation induction medication during your IVF cycle.
 Hows that for a mouthful?

 It’s not that simple.
 Unfortunately, as with most overreactions - don’t I know it - there are consequences.
 While the mechanism of OHSS is still not entirely understood, the syndrome is characterised by problems like;

 Anyone doing a COH, but more likely women who

-suggests that yes, acupuncture may decrease the risk of OHSS in women with PCOS (diagnosed via the Rotterdam Criteria) who are undertaking IVF or ICSI.
+This 2017 study suggests that yes, acupuncture may decrease the risk of OHSS in women with PCOS (diagnosed via the Rotterdam Criteria) who are undertaking IVF or ICSI.

 This research included four studies, totalling 430 subfertile, child bearing age-women and found that those women undergoing an acupuncture protocol somewhere between 5 and 20 sessions long, had a lowered incidence of OHSS than those women who did not receive an acupuncture protocol.

 As with all research, results need to be considered with a critical eye.
 430 participants is still a reasonably small cohort, and there does not appear to be clear information regarding how the women were allocated into groups.
 There are no reports of adverse reactions from the acupuncture treatment – this doesn’t mean they didn’t happen, just that they possibly weren’t recorded.

 My take – overall it’s an optimistic finding.
 OHSS at its worst is dangerous, and in mild cases can cause discomfort and result in postponed cycles while waiting for the symptoms to resolve.
 The protocols discussed in the meta analysis could certainly be considered for women undergoing IVF who do not necessarily have polycystic ovaries.